 For patients with large, raised moles that are too thick to be effectively treated with laser or light therapies, surgical extraction is your best bet for having them removed permanently—with either a shave excision, punch incision, or surgical excision.
-Moles removed by either a shave excision or a punch encision have a slight chance of growing back, though moles removed by surgical excision will not.
-If your mole grows back after a shave or punch excision procedure, your doctor may recommend scheduling a surgical excision to remove it completely.
+Moles removed by either a shave excision or a punch incision have a slight chance of growing back, though moles removed by surgical excision will not.
+If your mole grows back after a shave or punches excision procedure, your doctor may recommend scheduling a surgical excision to remove it completely.

 Is Anesthesia Required?

-The purpose is to numb the area and prevent the patient feeling any pain, ensuring their comfort throughout the procedure.
+The purpose is to numb the area and prevent the patient from feeling any pain, ensuring their comfort throughout the procedure.
 For birthmark removal treatments, anesthesia may be required, depending on the treatment.